FunkinCrew/awesome-funkin-resources/README.md

 > some of these resources i stole from /funkg/... lol [i hope u rascals over there dont mind](https://github.com/FunkinCrew/funkin-resources/blob/main/img/pic-related.png?raw=true)!!!!

+A website version should be on the funkin' crew website soon

 Further reading:
 - [The Awesome Manifesto](https://github.com/sindresorhus/awesome/blob/main/awesome.md) (bit of inspiration behind this)
 - [Awesome lists contributing guidelines](https://github.com/sindresorhus/awesome/blob/main/contributing.md) (again, it's main inspiration to this!
 So these are general loose guidelines!
 Not hard rules tho, we will get there when we get there!!!